outde-xyz/website/content/Discussions/2020-02-26_graf_underappreciated_unboundedness_learning.md

 The boundedness has no impact on the hypothesis space, only on the relation between grammars and generated languages.

 We could have gone with a different hypothesis space, of course.
-For instance, we could have used the full space of SL-10 local languages, in which case the boundedness can be directly encoded in the grammar.
+For instance, we could have used the full space of SL-10 local languages, in which case the boundedness can be directly encoded in the SL grammar.
+But then the space will be much larger, there will be $2^{2^10} = 2^{1024} = enormously$ many grammars, and even the efficient lattice space learner may take up to 1024 steps to find the target language.
-But then the space will be much larger, and we will miss crucial generalizations (e.g. that no language should allow *aa* while forbidding *aaa*).
+Beyond that, we will also miss crucial generalizations (e.g. that no language should allow *aa* while forbidding *aaa*).
-And that's the POS argument right there.
+And that's the POS argument right there: the SL-10 hypothesis space furnishes grammars/languages that we really do not want if the target space is SL-2 with an upper bound on string length.
-Based on how those languages behave, the hypothesis space has to have a specific structure that is exploited in a specific way.
-How that space is mapped to the output of generation is less important.
+And of course the same problem would hold if we lift the upper bound on string length, the lattice of SL-10 grammars would still be a bad hypothesis space for learning SL-2 languages.
+Bounded, unbounded, once again it does not matter.

+## As I said, a red herring

+Whether you assume that natural language is bounded or not, the fact remains that even within the bounded portion there is a lot of systematicity that linguistic proposals have to capture.
+The systematicity reflects a very constrained and richly structured hypothesis space, and exploiting this structure makes the learning problem much easier.
+This is what drives POS arguments.
+Whether the mapping from the hypothesis space to the generated languages incorporates (un)boundedness does not change this basic fact.
-In fact, shifting aspects like boundedness into the hypothesis space just messes things up.
+If anything, shifting aspects like boundedness into the hypothesis space just messes things up.
+That's what we saw with the step from SL-2 to SL-10 above.
+It's FSAs all over again, missing generalizations and furnishing hypothesis that really shouldn't be in that space.

-It's the FSAs all over again: our investigation is driven by the structure of the space, the need for compact descriptions and efficient generalizations.
+POS arguments are driven by the structure of the space, the need to capture specific means of generalization.
-Boundedness is immaterial for all that, it simply does not change the picture.
+Boundedness is immaterial for that, it simply does not change the picture.
 A red herring indeed.